 Almeida is an “on-campus” residence hall with a twist!
 When you live in Almeida, you’re choosing to live in an apartment complex two miles away from main campus while still reaping all the benefits of living in a residence hall.
 Don’t have a car?
 That’s okay!
 There is a shuttle bus that runs about every 30-minutes between the hours of 7am and 2am on weekdays, and about every hour from 10:30am to 2am on the weekends.
-Click here for a more detailed shuttle schedule can be found by following this link.
+Click here for a more detailed shuttle schedule.

 Almeida consists of three large, separate buildings and a series of units called the Flats and Townhouses.

 The "200", "300" and "400" buildings have approximately 22 apartments.
 There are ten one-bedroom apartments available for three residents and 12 two-bedroom apartments for four residents.
 Each apartment is carpeted, fully furnished, and equipped with a living room, kitchen with a full-sized electric stove/oven and refrigerator, dining room area, and bathroom.
 Each building has three floors with entrances located on the second floor and a laundry room on the first floor.

 The "Flats" are two buildings with five entrances in each building.
 The buildings are the Flats Odd-Side and the Flats Even-side.
 Each entrance houses 4 one-bedroom apartments housing two residents.
 Each apartment is carpeted, fully furnished, and equipped with a living room, kitchen with a full-sized electric stove/oven and refrigerator, dining room area, bathroom.